mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasdeploymentspec">spec</a></b></td>
         <td>object</td>
         <td>
-          AtlasDeploymentSpec defines the desired state of AtlasDeployment Only one of DeploymentSpec, AdvancedDeploymentSpec and ServerlessSpec should be defined<br/>
+          AtlasDeploymentSpec defines the desired state of AtlasDeployment.
+Only one of DeploymentSpec, AdvancedDeploymentSpec and ServerlessSpec should be defined.<br/>
           <br/>
             <i>Validations</i>:<li>(has(self.externalProjectRef) && !has(self.projectRef)) || (!has(self.externalProjectRef) && has(self.projectRef)): must define only one project reference through externalProjectRef or projectRef</li><li>(has(self.externalProjectRef) && has(self.connectionSecret)) || !has(self.externalProjectRef): must define a local connection secret when referencing an external project</li>
         </td>